zac-heisey/zac-heisey.github.io/_lessons/building-a-solid-foundation-with-html.md

 The next required element in our HTML document is the `<body>` element.
 Any markup or content we want to display to end users should be written within this element. **Anything we write between inside the `<body>` element will be interpreted and rendered by the browser**.

-Most of the tags and elements we’ve learned about so far should be placed inside the `<body>` element.
+Most of the tags and elements we've learned about so far should be placed inside the `<body>` element.
 Building on our HTML document structure example, including a `<body>` element might look like this:

 ```html
 <!-- Basic HTML document structure -->